Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Projects/Final Project/README.md

 # Flower Images Classifiction With Transfor Learning
-I want my project to be able to classify images of flowers using the camera on my laptop.
+I want my project to be able to classify images of flowers using the camera on my laptop and iPhone.

 ## Definition of problem being solved

-### ???Project Overview
+### Project Overview

 This model is designed to classify different kinds of flowers.
 The inspiration for this project is when I move to London, I buy flowers every week, but some flowers I have never seen is really attractive and I wondered what kind of flower it is.
 So, I want to find a way to identify these beautiful flowers.